instancezero/in3dca-freegrid/README.md

 So I started working on my own, but like many projects it got shuffled aside.
 Then I got a CNC router and my limited workspace turned into an unmanageable mess.
 I thought I'd do another search before returning to my project and found Zack Freedman's [Gridfinity system](https://www.youtube.com/watch?v=ra_9zU-mnl8).
-Perfect, here's a free system that saves be going back to my design from scratch approach!
+Perfect, here's a free system that saves be going back to my design-from-scratch approach!

 Alas, nothing is perfect.
 So here's my "more perfect for me" alternative.
 I hope others will find it worthwhile.